Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 { \textbf{Discussion}} \\

-\alex{In this paper, \al{backward Lamb modes have} been taken advantage of to design and implement devices based on the physics of negative refraction and complementary media.
+In this paper, \al{backward Lamb modes have} been taken advantage of to design and implement devices based on the physics of negative refraction and complementary media.
 A previous analytical study and numerical simulations have allowed the optimization of such devices and demonstrated the merits of this strategy.
-In particular, a material like duralumin displays an excellent conversion between forward and backward Lamb modes at a thickness step, while exhibiting low dissipation losses in contrast with meta-materials.
-These performances have been qualitatively confirmed by experimental realizations of such devices by means of laser interferometry.
-Nevertheless, these experiments have also pointed out the extreme sensitivity of complementary media \al{to} manufacturing imperfections.
-The etching methods used in this paper, namely chemical etching and die sinking electrical discharge machining, have shown some limits, in particular for tailoring sharp corners and guaranteeing a perfectly homogeneous plate thickness over a few decimeters.
-To cope with these issues, additive manufacturing, in particular selective laser melting \al{(or laser powder bed fusion)}, seems to be particularly promising.
-Other micro-machining methods used for semiconductors or MEMS, such as laser-assisted wet etching~\cite{Wang2020}, could provide a sharper design but they would require to work on smaller plate dimensions, hence higher frequencies and larger dissipation losses.
-In that perspective, alternative materials more adapted to each manufacturing technique could be used such as silicon~\cite{Prada2009} or aluminium~\cite{Gruensteidl2018}.
-Note, however, that this change of material can be detrimental to the conversion efficiency between forward and backward Lamb modes at each thickness step~\cite{legrand2018negative}. }
+In particular, a material like duralumin displays an excellent conversion between forward and backward Lamb modes at a thickness step.
+Moreover, these devices do not require any periodicity and do not rely on any resonant phenomena, which make them particularly robust to absorption losses in contrast with meta-materials.